 Here’s what you get when you crack into one of our eggs:

-- More satisfaction with fewer calories.
+More satisfaction with fewer calories.
 The high-quality protein and healthy fats in eggs tend to be digested slowly.
-That means you’ll feel more satisfied with a meal that includes an egg—and stay feeling fuller, longer!
+That means you’ll feel more satisfied with a meal that includes an egg—and stay fuller longer!
 Some morning, why not try “going to work on an egg?”
 You just might find you’re not as hungry at lunchtime.

 Heart-smart fats.
 About two-thirds of the fats in eggs are the unsaturated types experts recommend to keep our hearts healthy.
 There is a small amount (1.5 grams) of saturated fat—the type that’s linked to higher blood cholesterol levels–but keep in mind that eggs also contain nutrients that may help lower heart disease risk, such as B vitamins, vitamin D, and folate.

 Milk.
 Nine nutrition facts you need to know.
 Do you know the nine essential nutrients in milk create a nutrient powerhouse?
 All dairy milk provides nine essential nutrients.
 In addition to naturally occurring, high-quality protein, milk contains other nutrients including B vitamins for energy, vitamin A to help maintain a healthy immune system as well as calcium and vitamin D, both that work in concert for bone health.
 In fact, milk is the top food source for calcium, potassium and vitamin D.

 Here’s what you get when you drink a glass of milk: